Are Video Game Addictions Real?

 When the DSM-V was first published, gaming addiction wasn’t classified as a mental disorder.
 However, in 2017, the World Health Organization (WHO) took a step forward.

-The WHO announced that they would include “gaming disorder” in the International Classification of Diseases (ICD).
+The WHO announced they would include “gaming disorder” in the International Classification of Diseases (ICD).
 As of May 2019, “gaming disorder” was finally classified as a behavioral addiction in the ICD.

 The symptoms of internet gaming disorder include: